Nil-Store/nil-store/whitepaper.md

 1.  **Prioritize High-Risk Receipts:** Sampling prioritizes receipts associated with high abuse scores.
 2.  **Source Verification Costs:** Excess costs are sourced from the Security Treasury.
-3.  **Dynamic BaseFee Adjustment:** If the Treasury is insufficient, the protocol MUST dynamically increase the `BaseFee` (Burn component) (Section 5.2) for the duration of the escalation.
+3.  **Emergency Burn‑Share Override + Surcharge (normative):** If the Treasury is insufficient, the protocol MUST temporarily lower `β` (routing a larger share of `BaseFee` to the Security Treasury) within `[β_emergency_min, β]` and MAY apply a bounded security surcharge `σ_sec` to `BaseFee` whose revenues are routed 100% to the Security Treasury.
 Payouts MUST NOT be throttled.
+Both switches MUST auto‑revert after de‑escalation or after 14 days (whichever is sooner) and are subject to the standard timelock unless a yellow‑flag freeze (§ 2.4) is active.

 ## 7\.
 The Deal Lifecycle